In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/Building-a-bank.md

 ## Building a bank to fill a gap in the UK market

-The driving force of the British economy comes from SMEs – established small and medium-sized enterprises with 10-250 employees.
+The driving force of the British economy comes from SMEs – established small and medium-sized businesses with 10-250 employees.
 The founders of a new fintech bank had noticed that SMEs were being left behind by the big banks.

 With this in mind, they were building a fintech challenger bank specifically to fill this gap and serve this vital part of the UK economy.